-The EFSP National Board is the sole recipient of EFSP grant funds from FEMA and establishes the program’s policies, procedures, and guidelines.
+The EFSP National Board is the sole recipient of EFSP grant funds and establishes the program’s policies, procedures and guidelines.

 Funds for Organizations Assisting Migrants

 On Nov.
 3, 2022, FEMA awarded $75 million in humanitarian relief funding to the EFSP National Board for distribution to local social service organizations assisting individuals and families encountered by the Department of Homeland Security.

 The 2023 Omnibus authorized $800 million to continue helping these service organizations and to create a new grant program, the Shelter and Services Program, for future assistance.